 How to calculate your premium and insurable earnings

 To calculate your premium, multiply your gross insurable earnings by your premium rate and divide by 100.
-If you have more than one NAICS code (NC), you will need to calculate each NC separately.
+If you have more than one NAICS code, you'll need to calculate each NAICS code separately.

 Premium = insurable earnings x premium rate ÷ 100